yabramuvdi/yabramuvdi.github.io/_pages/research.md

 - Developing NLP models to predict the presence of remote work on more than 500 million job postings.
 A manuscript is currently in preparation and the language model can be tested online [here](https://huggingface.co/spaces/yabramuvdi/wfh-app-v2).
 - Characterizing firms within a trade network through the use of embedding models.
 I presented [a poster](https://yabramuvdi.github.io/files/YM_cesifo_poster.pdf) for this project at the [CESifo Venice Summer Institute 2022](https://www.cesifo.org/en/event/2022-07-01/venice-summer-institute-2022-using-novel-methods-and-data-applied-microeconomic) and currently maintain a [public repository](https://github.com/yabramuvdi/bernoulli-embeddings) with all the code for estimating these embeddings.
-- Demonstrating multiple methods for algorithmic text analysis in economics for the Annual Review of Economics.
-[Repository with notebooks] and [current draft](https://sekhansen.github.io/pdf_files/text_algos_econ.pdf).
+- Demonstrating methods for algorithmic text analysis in economics for the Annual Review of Economics.
+[Current draft](https://sekhansen.github.io/pdf_files/text_algos_econ.pdf).
 - Measuring the evolution of economic uncertainty with word embeddings estimated on high-frequency news.

 I have also been collaborating with professor [Andrés Álvarez](https://economia.uniandes.edu.co/alvarez) in projects related to measuring income inequality and social mobility in Colombia.
 Some of our projects include: